arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 ## Problem

-With the introduction of Pluggable Discovery the Arduino platforms are now allowed to seamlessy add support for new type of communication "ports" that can be used to upload new sketches or communicate with the board.
+With the introduction of Pluggable Discovery the Arduino platforms are now allowed to seamlessly add support for new types of communication "ports" that can be used to upload new sketches or communicate with the board.
 In particular the communication with the board until now has been done using the Serial Monitor of the Arduino IDE but, with the new kind of communication protocols enabled by the Pluggable Discovery, this is no more sufficient.

 The Pluggable Monitor aims to allow platforms to provide the missing piece to allow the user to communicate with any kind of port through, virtually, any protocol, not only serial.